ilswh/doggycafe/README.md

 ### Future Features

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic!
-List them here!
-It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

 - Title for future feature #1
     - Any additional notes about this feature.
 - Title for future feature #2